 For recommendations see the international book day explanation on April 23, earlier in this article.

 For recommendations see the global parents day explanation on June 1, earlier in this article.

 17th August – National Nonprofit Day

-This day is a wonderful opportunity for positive impact.
-The discussion about for-profit versus non-profit is important, relevant, and it is also engaging into conversation and emotions which can impact your growth positively.
+This day is a wonderful opportunity for a positive impact.
+The discussion about for-profit versus non-profit is important, and relevant, and it is also engaging in conversation and emotions which can impact your growth positively.
 Here are 5 ways to celebrate this say

-Target audience: Impact driven people, everyone eventually have something they care about so in this day it’s about figuring out what resonates with your followers
+Target audience: Impact driven people, everyone eventually has something they care about so in this day it’s about figuring out what resonates with your followers

 Hashtags: #makeimpact #ngo #fundraise

 19th August – World Photography Day